Statistical/Hypothesis testing is a common method of drawing inferences about a population based on statistical evidence from a sample.

 - $H_1: \mu \neq \mu_o -$ population average is different from $\mu_o$ (two-tailed test)

-- The significance level of a test is a threshold of probability \alpha agreed to before the test is conducted.
-A typical value of α is 5%.
-If the p value of a test is less than \alpha, the test rejects the null hypothesis.
-If the p value is greater than \alpha, there is insufficient evidence to reject the null hypothesis.
-Note that lack of evidence for rejecting the null hypothesis is not evidence for accepting the null hypothesis.
-Also note that substantive "significance" of an alternative cannot be inferred from the statistical significance of a test.
+- The significance level of a test is a threshold of probability $\alpha$ agreed to before the test is conducted.
+A typical value of $\alpha$ is 5%.
+If the p-value of a test is less than $\alpha$, the test rejects the null hypothesis.
+If the p-value is greater than $\alpha$, there is insufficient evidence to reject the null hypothesis.
+Note that the lack of evidence for rejecting the null hypothesis is not evidence for accepting the null hypothesis.
+Also, note that the substantive "significance" of an alternative cannot be inferred from the statistical significance of a test.